 June 2015- Fantastic small beach!
 100% nudists!

 As you're on the main road, before turning to Xigia beach there's a taverna called Pelagaki.
-There you turn right… There's a dirt road where you drive for 5 minutes.
-It reaches to a hidden 800 metres shingle beach where you can swim and sunbathe nude!
+There you turn right… There's a new (under construction) road where you drive for 3 minutes.
+On your left there's a hidden 800 metres shingle beach where you can swim and sunbathe nude!
 Great place for nudists!!!
-If you drive a 4x4 you can park it next to the beach, otherwise you'll have to walk 100 metres… If you walk 800 metres to the far left end there you'll find some cold water 'n sulphur springs!
+If you drive a 4x4 you can park it next to the beach, otherwise you'll have to walk 100 metres…

 August 2014 - Some naturist couples and singles.
 Not very good beach, but very clean sea.
 Quiet place for first experience or relax time.

 Agriosikia is the only secluded nudist place in Alikanas.
 It's a small cave and some big flat rocks, ideal for nude sunbathing as well as snorkelling!
 If you spend your vacations in Alikanas it's highly recommended!
 The scenery of the place is unique… The negative part is that you have to walk through rocks (about 2 minutes) to find it, or through the olive trees.
 From the main road between Xehoriatis beach and Amoudi beach, there's a narrow road which leads to a small carpark.
 There is a metal chain between two olive trees.
 There starts a small path through the olive trees that leads to the cave.